Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 In a world where everyone has a supercomputer in their pocket that provides access to the entirety of accumulated human knowledge via the internet, what’s happening to our brains?

-Here is what we know so far about technology and brain health, and some strategies on how to adapt to this new normal.
+Here is what we know so far about technology and brain health, as well as strategies for adapting to this new normal.

-However, as the studies demonstrate, screen time and media use do seem to be highly correlated with symptoms of ADHD.
+However, these studies demonstrate that screen time and media use are highly correlated with symptoms of ADHD.
 In other words, while the underlying mechanism might be different from true ADHD, too much screen time leads to something that looks a lot like ADHD.

 The main symptoms of ADHD are: